CodyLangston34135/ScanTech/README.md

 - Click **Validate Answers** to review responses flagged during the redundancy check.
 - Answers highlighted in **yellow** should be verified.
-- If incorrect, edit the student’s answers on the left panel.
+- If incorrect, edit the student’s answers on the right panel.
 - Use the **Validation Panel** (bottom-left) to:
   - Save validation changes
   - Navigate between exams